Enhance marketing intelligence with AI-integrated data

 • Video campaigns: Frequency caps for video campaigns can limit the number of views or impressions per user.
 This applies to both signed-in users and those identified by device if they are signed out.
 Video campaigns often require more nuanced capping to balance engagement with ad fatigue.

-To automatically validate that the frequency cap is set correctly for all campaigns use automated solutions like Cerebro.
+To automatically validate that the frequency cap is set correctly for all campaigns use automated solutions like Marketing Data Governance.
 It's an AI-powered campaign data management tool that validates operational, business, and compliance guidelines of your campaigns across Google Ads, The Trade Desk, DV360, and Meta.

 Determining the Optimal Frequency Cap